adamszadkowski/web-starter/README.md

 - Dockerfile for building Docker image
 - .editorconfig for code formatting

 All page sources are stored in `src/` directory.
+Production build produces compiled sources in `dist/` directory.

 ### Example